See the Teen Calendar for specific dates and times.

 Teen After-Hours Party

-Teens celebrate the end of Summer Reading Program with a special teen-only event held after the library closes.
+Teens celebrate the Summer Reading Program with a special teen-only event held after the library closes.

 In September, we invite artists, authors, and voice actors to take part in Q&A panels and book signings.
 Activities include gaming, comic- and manga-related crafts and a cosplay contest for all ages.